-You experience the finest sights of the TMB and enjoy the perfect harmony of two days walking in France, Italy and Switzerland; you average five hours of moderate-to-moderately-challenging walking per day, with options to reduce these further according to your interests and requirements, subject to accommodation availability.
+When Walking Mont Blanc [mini-TMB tour] 2024, you enjoy the perfect harmony of two days walking in France, Italy and Switzerland.
+You average five hours of moderate-to-moderately-challenging walking per day, with options to personalise according to your interests and requirements.
 Get most of the walking done in the morning and enjoy your overnight destinations to the full.

 - Europe’s ‘must do’ hiking trail.